 Upon creating Canva account, users are asked what they're using the site for.
 This helps Canva accurately recommend design types and appropriate templates to fit users' needs.

-Users can search for whatever design they'd like, such as "resume" or "Instagram post."
-Canva will fill in appropriate templates that fill that need.
+For example, users can search for whatever design they'd like, such as "resume" or "Instagram post," and Canva will fill surface appropriate templates that fill that need.
 Once users have selected a template, they can access the help bar at the bottom.

 Here, users can view tutorials and guides that teach them about the platform.
 And, these tools are included at the bottom of every page, making Canva's knowledge base and FAQ pages readily available to its customers.

 Canva immediately asks users to set their intentions, which helps it surface the most relevant tools and templates related to customer needs so they can get started immediately.
 For example, a freelance designer may need a color palette generator, but a student creating presentations does not — setting an intention would let Canva know when this tool is most relevant.

 5. Apple Music